-We seek to align our compensation programs and practices with best practices that address shareowner concerns.
+We seek to align our compensation programs with best practices that address shareowner concerns.

-- Eliminated tax gross-ups: We had previously eliminated tax gross-ups on personal liability insurance and on the FICA tax due on the Corporation's matching contributions to non-qualified plans.
-We also eliminated the payment of gross-ups related to any excise tax imposed on change of control agreements benefits. - · Very limited perguisite package: We offer very limited perguisites. - No employment contracts: We do not have employment contracts with any of our named executive officers. - No repricing: Our long-term incentives plan expressly prohibits repricing or exchanging equity awards.
+- No tax gross-ups on personal liability insurance, the FICA tax due on the Company's matching contributions to non-qualified plans, and on excise tax imposed on change of control agreements benefits. - Very limited perquisite package: We offer very limited perquisites. - · No employment contracts: We do not have employment contracts with any of our named executive officers. - No repricing: Our long-term incentives plan expressly prohibits repricing or exchanging equity awards. - No hedging or pledging of Rockwell Automation securities. - No golden parachutes for NEOs.